Interviewed by Serenity Dieufaite

 Abigail Cloud:

 Yeah.
 Yeah.
-We have all the, like the contact lists are already made.
+We have all the contact lists already made.
 They need to be updated but they’re already made so you know it’s just stuff that needs to be done.
 But also has a time already assigned to do it.

 Interviewer: